 - Keep the completed form with you and hand it to the CBP inspector when you approach the Customs and Border Protection area.

-Controlled substances, obscene articles, and toxic substances are generally prohibited entry.
+Controlled substances, obscene articles, and toxic substances are generally prohibited from entry.

 Welcomes You to the United States